 PavoReal is an all inclusive resort and the price for a single traveler per night was a great deal.
 The food was basic, but good and my room overlooked the ocean.
 There was also a hammock on my balcony, which I used to watch the sunrise every morning.

 Uxmal has the most amazing Mayan ruins I’ve ever seen.
-There are so many rich architectural details.
+The structures were all distinct and many had rich architectural details.
 Also, visitors are allowed to climb one of the pyramids for a great bird’s eye view of the site.

 This large lagoon near Akumal was the best snorkeling of our trip – we saw so many variety of fish.
-The lagoon was busy but it’s big enough to get some alone time with the sea life.
+The lagoon was busy but it’s big enough to find a quiet area to fully enjoy the sea life.

 We arrived within the first hour that site was open and it was already busy.
-We spent two hours walking around the site and by the time we left, El Castillo, the main pyramid was overrun with tourists.
-The other temple complexes of the city were the most interesting.
+We walked around the site for approx. two hours and by the time we left, El Castillo, the main pyramid was overrun with tourists.
+The other temple complexes of the site were more interesting to us.
+Either way, the site is worth a visit, but definitely arrive early.

-Isla Holbox – chill islands in the Gulf of Mexico
+- Isla Holbox – chill, beautiful islands in the Gulf of Mexico

-Cozumel – famous island for snorkelling and scuba diving
+- Cozumel – famous island for snorkeling and scuba diving